Dynamical Tidal Response of Non-rotating Black Holes: Connecting the MST Formalism and Worldline EFT: Matching between worldline EFT and BH perturbation

 Another way to avoid the aforementioned ambiguities is to compare each coefficient of the tidal response function within a specified renormalization scheme or under a fixed renormalization condition.
 Since the initial value of the renormalization flow at the UV scale ($\mu_0=r_g^{-1}$) cannot be specified a priori, we adopt the minimal subtraction (MS) scheme for the bare tidal response function in Eq.~\eqref{bare-matching}, which is determined by matching to the MST solution.
 In summary, our definition of the renormalized dTLNs relies on i) the matching between the MST solution and the worldline-EFT solution and ii) the renormalization with the MS scheme.

 Let us now extract the dTLNs from the renormalized tidal response function, adopting the MS scheme.
-Subtracting the terms of ${\cal O}(1/\delta\ell)$ and identifying $\delta\ell$ with $\Delta\ell$ in Eq.~\eqref{nu-expansion} (i.e., the shift of the multipole index associated with the renormalized angular momentum), the finite part of Eq.~\eqref{renormalized-response} is obtained as
+Subtracting the terms of ${\cal O}(1/\delta\ell)$ and replacing $\delta\ell$ with $\Delta\ell$ (i.e., the shift of the multipole index associated with the renormalized angular momentum) in Eq.~\eqref{bare-matching}, the finite part of Eq.~\eqref{renormalized-response} is obtained as

 In the zero-frequency limit ($\varepsilon\to 0$), the tidal response function vanishes for all $\ell\ge 2$, corresponding to the vanishing of the static TLNs.
 The coefficient of $i\varepsilon$, namely the TDNs~$\overline{\cal N}_{\ell, (0)}^{\rm B}$, gives rise to the leading dissipative effect, which is free from logarithmic running~\cite{Kobayashi:2025swn}.
 Substituting the expression~\eqref{nu-expansion} for $\Delta\ell$ into Eq.~\eqref{F^ren_MS} and adding the logarithmic part from Eq.~(\ref{log-coeff}), the dTLNs of ${\cal O}(\varepsilon^2)$ can be read off as